 The Company follows the provisions of the Financial Accounting Standards Board ("FASB") ASC Topic 220, Comprehensive Income, which establishes standards for the reporting and display of comprehensive income and its components.
 Comprehensive gain or loss is defined to include all changes in equity during a period except those resulting from investments by owners and distributions to owners.
-The Company recorded a foreign currency translation adjustment loss of \$2.7 million for the year ended December 31, 2021, and a foreign currency translation adjustment gain of \$2.8 million and \$6.8 million for the years ended December 31, 2020 and 2019, respectively.
+The Company recorded a foreign currency translation adjustment loss of \$30.3 million and \$2.7 million for the years ended December 31, 2022, and 2021 respectively, and a foreign currency translation adjustment gain of \$2.8 million for the year ended December 31, 2020.